Between- and Within-Cluster Spearman Rank Correlations: Applications

 \subsection{Longitudinal biomarker data}

 Repeated measures of CD4 and CD8 lymphocyte counts (cells/mm$^3$) were taken on 325 women living with HIV who started antiretroviral therapy (ART) at the Vanderbilt Comprehensive Care Clinic between 1998 and 2012 \citep{castilho2016}.
 There is interest in evaluating the correlation between same-day CD4 and CD8 counts while considering the potential clustering in the data.
-All same-day CD4 and CD8 measurements taken within $\pm 4$ months of ART initiation were included in analyses; the number of observations per woman ranged from 1 to 54.
+All same-day CD4 and CD8 measurements taken within $\pm 6$ months of the baseline date were included in analyses; the number of observations per woman ranged from 1 to 54.
 In this case, the cluster is the person, so it makes sense to assign equal weights to people rather than measurements.
 The data were very skewed, especially the CD8 count (Figure \ref{fig:example1}).

 The rank ICC estimates of CD4 and CD8 counts were 0.77 and 0.76, respectively, suggesting strong similarity between measurements from the same woman.
-The between-cluster Spearman rank correlation was estimated to be $\hat{\gamma}_{b_M}=0.24$ (95\% CI: [0.20,0.29]) via cluster medians obtained from CPMs and was estimated to be $\hat{\gamma}_{b_A}=0.21$ (95\% CI: [0.17,0.26]) via the approximation approach, indicating a weak but positive correlation between median CD4 and CD8 counts (Figure \ref{fig:example1}).
+The within-cluster Spearman rank correlation estimate was 0.53 (95\% CI: [0.51,0.55]), suggesting moderate correlation between the fluctuations in the repeated CD4 and CD8 measurements.
+The between-cluster Spearman rank correlation was estimated to be $\hat{\gamma}_{b_M}=0.24$ (95\% CI: [0.20,0.29]) via cluster medians obtained from CPMs and was estimated to be $\hat{\gamma}_{b_A}=0.21$ (95\% CI: [0.17,0.26]) via the approximation approach, indicating a weak but positive correlation between median CD4 and CD8 counts.
 The Spearman rank correlation between the sample cluster medians was 0.24, close to our between-cluster Spearman rank correlation estimates.
-The within-cluster Spearman rank correlation estimate was 0.53 (95\%: [0.51,0.55]), suggesting moderate correlation between the fluctuations in the repeated CD4 and CD8 measurements.
 The total Spearman rank correlation estimate, 0.29 (95\% CI: [0.25,0.32]), suggests a weak to moderate overall correlation after combining between-cluster and within-cluster correlations.